sradics/digital-garden/_notes/How to Take Smart Notes.md

 When we take permanent notes, it is much more a form of thinking within the medium of writing and in dialogue with the already existing notes within the slip-box than a protocol of preconceived ideas. — location: [1461](kindle://book?action=open&asin=B09V5M8FR5&location=1461) ^ref-44463

 ---
-only if something is written down is it fixed enough to be discussed independently from the author. — location: [1463](kindle://book?action=open&asin=B09V5M8FR5&location=1463) ^ref-58638
+only **if something is written down is it fixed enough to be discussed independently from the author**. — location: [1463](kindle://book?action=open&asin=B09V5M8FR5&location=1463) ^ref-58638

 ---
-As we write notes with an eye towards existing notes, we take more into account than the information that is already available in our internal memory. — location: [1466](kindle://book?action=open&asin=B09V5M8FR5&location=1466) ^ref-9659
+As we write notes with an eye towards existing notes, **we take more into account than the information that is already available in our internal memory**. — location: [1466](kindle://book?action=open&asin=B09V5M8FR5&location=1466) ^ref-9659

 ---
 The brain also doesn’t store information neurally and objectively.
 We reinvent and rewrite our memory every time we try to retrieve information. — location: [1468](kindle://book?action=open&asin=B09V5M8FR5&location=1468) ^ref-54073